openldap/openldap/contrib/slapd-modules/ppm/INSTALL.md

 - etcdir: used to compose default sysconfdir location (defaults to $prefix/etc)
 - sysconfdir: where the ppm example policy is to be deployed (defaults to $prefix/$etcdir/$ldap_subdir)
 - LDAP_SRC: path to OpenLDAP source directory
-- Options in OPTS variable:
+- Options in DEFS variable:
     CONFIG_FILE: (DEPRECATED) path to a ppm configuration file (see PPM_READ_FILE in ppm.h)
         note: ppm configuration now lies into pwdCheckModuleArg password policy attribute provided example file is only helpful as an example or for testing